Luanda, Kenya

-Luanda is a market town in the Vihiga County of Kenya, located along the Kisumu-Busia highway.
+Luanda is a market town in the Vihiga County of Kenya, and a significant business point in Bunyore, located along the Kisumu-Busia highway.
 It was one of the administrative divisions in Emuhaya district between 2007 and 2009.
 Luanda has grown over the past ten years.
 Currently, several banks, and supermarkets have established within the township.
 Luanda serves as the main town for Emuhaya and Luanda subcounties.
 The predominant tribe in Luanda are the Banyore people.

 Geography

 Luanda is located a few kilometers from the Equator at Maseno, its geographical coordinates being 0° 0' 0" North, 34° 35' 0" East.
-As of 2019, The town has a population of 13,319 people and is a significant business point in Bunyore.
+As of 2019, the town had a population of 13,319 people.